-Tony Mancuso is iSEE’s communications and public affairs coordinator.
-Before joining the Institute in March 2014, he was the features and design editor at The News-Gazette newspaper, where he worked for 17 years.
+Tony Mancuso is iSEE’s Communications and Public Affairs Coordinator.
+Before joining the Institute in March 2014, he was the Features, Entertainment, Design, and Sunday Editor at The News-Gazette newspaper, where he worked for 17 years.

-“Working at iSEE was really appealing to me because I had a background in science — a B.S degree in Chemistry from Southern Illinois University at Carbondale — that I hadn’t gotten to use much,” says Tony.
+“Working at iSEE was really appealing to me because I had a background in science — a B.S degree in Chemistry from Southern Illinois University at Carbondale — that I hadn’t gotten to use much,” says Tony, who also earned a B.S. in Journalism at SIUC.
 “I wanted to do some science writing again.
 I also think that it’s very clear that the climate has changed and that the problems are man-made.
 We need to change our approach toward the environment, and I am eager to get the word out about that.”

 Tony’s primary role at iSEE is “getting the word out.”
 He works to engage students, staff, faculty, visiting scholars, community members, and members of the world sustainability community in the initiatives iSEE is taking to generate real-world solutions to pressing environmental problems.
 He looks forward to watching all areas of the Institute grow to reach more people, and is eager to increase the number of people looking to Illinois as a role model of sustainable practice and research.